wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 for all i' and j' that PointsTo\[i', i\] and PointsTo\[j, j'\] is true, set PointsTo\[i', j\] and PointTo\[i, j'\] to true as well).

+Lastly, the paper proposes a parallel compression algorithm that generates character decodable outputs which require a single passes to decompress.
+The algorithm partitions the block into M parts, and each part is processed by an independent compressor.
+Compressors do not need to work synchronously, i.e., they can be at different progress at any given time.